fghibellini/nix-haskell-monorepo/monorepo-nix-expressions/README.md

 in nixpkgs
 ```

+The `nixpkgs` value we return now from `release.nix` is the exact same package set as before,
+but instead of having `haskellPackages` pointing to a pristine package set for `ghc-8.6.4` (you can check the default by running `nix-instantiate --eval -E '(import (import ./pinned-nixpkgs.nix) {}).haskellPackages.ghc.version'`), it points to our
+modified package set for ghc-8.4.4. `haskell.packages.ghc844` still points to the pristine package set for `ghc-8.4.4` - just try `nix-instantiate --eval -E 'haskell.packages.ghc844.package1' "<nixkpgs>"`, it will fail.

-Then we can build and execute our package by running:
+Now we can build and execute our package by running:

 ```bash
 $ nix-build -A haskellPackages.package1 ./release.nix